stoermelder/vcvrack-packone/docs/MidiStep.md

 - **Hercules DJControl Starlight**

-MIDI-STEP was added in v1.5 of PackOne.
+MIDI-STEP was introduced in v1.5 of PackOne.